Willys MB: Service

-Jeeps served as indefatigable pack horses for troop transport and towing supply trailers, carrying water, fuel, and ammunition, and pulling through the most difficult terrain.
+Jeeps served as indefatigable pack horses for troop transport and towing supply trailers, carrying water, fuel, and ammunition, and pulling through the most challenging terrain.
 They performed nimble scout and reconnaissance duty, were frequent ambulances for the wounded, and did hearse service.
 They also doubled as mobile field command headquarters or weapons platforms – either with mounted machine guns or pulling small artillery pieces into "unreachable" areas over inhospitable terrain.
 The Jeep's flat hood was used as a commander's map table, a chaplain's field altar, the G.I.s' poker table, or even for field surgery.
 In the cauldron of war, the jeeps served every purpose imaginable: as a power plant, light source, improvised stove for field rations, or a hot water source for shaving.
-Equipped with the proper tools, it would plow snow, or dig long furrows for laying heavy electrical cable along jungle airfields – laid by another jeep following it.
+Equipped with the proper tools, it would plow snow or dig long furrows for laying heavy electrical cable along jungle airfields – laid by another jeep following it.

-Battle-hardened warriors learned to weld a roof-top height vertical cutter-bar to the front of their jeeps, to cut any trip wires tied across roads or trails by the Germans, placed to snap the necks of unsuspecting jeepers.
+Battle-hardened warriors learned to weld a rooftop-height vertical cutter-bar to the front of their jeeps, to cut any trip wires tied across roads or trails by the Germans, placed to snap the necks of unsuspecting jeep drivers.
 Fitted with flanged steel wheels, they could pull railroad cars.
 In Europe, "The service of this vehicle was excellent, considering all the abuse it was obliged to take from bad roads, high speeds, overloading, and lack of maintenance.
 It performed tasks that it was never intended to perform, from carrying ammunition to locations where other wheeled vehicles could not travel, to serving as a cross-country ambulance traversing roads and country considered practically impassible."
 Pulitzer Prize–winning war journalist Ernie Pyle wrote: "It does everything.
 It goes everywhere.
-It's as faithful as a dog, as strong as a mule and as agile as a goat.
+It's as faithful as a dog, as strong as a mule, and as agile as a goat.
 It constantly carries twice what it was designed for, and still keeps on going."

-Despite some shortcomings, the jeep was generally well-liked, and seen as versatile, maneuverable, reliable, as well as almost indestructible.
-The seats were found uncomfortable, sometimes caused the so-called "Jeep riders' disease" and cramped in the rear, but many soldiers enjoyed driving the nimble jeep, appreciating its powerful engine; and with its lightweight, low-cut body sides, bucket seats, and manual floor-shifter, it was as close to a sportscar as most GIs had ever driven.
+Despite some shortcomings, the jeep was generally well-liked, seen as versatile, maneuverable, reliable, and almost indestructible.
+The seats were found uncomfortable, sometimes caused the so-called "Jeep riders' disease" and cramped in the rear, but many soldiers enjoyed driving the nimble jeep, appreciating its powerful engine; and with its light weight, low-cut body sides, bucket seats, and manual floor-shifter, it was as close to a sportscar as most GIs had ever driven.
 Enzo Ferrari called the Jeep "America's only real sports car."
-Nazi generals admired the jeep more than any other U.S. materiel, and it was the vehicle the most liked to capture for general use.
+Nazi generals admired the jeep more than any other U.S. materiel, and it was the vehicle they most liked to capture for general use.